La Vuelta (Tour of Spain)

 La Vuelta 2017

-Andalucia stages are:
+Andalucia stages were:

 Wednesday, August 30th Lorca to Observatorio Astronómico de Calar Alto 188 km